rfeinman/tictactoe-reinforcement-learning/README.md

 ## Running the Program

-NOTE: THESE INSTRUCTIONS ARE OUTDATED.
+*THESE INSTRUCTIONS ARE OUTDATED*.
 They will be updated soon.

 #### Train a new agent manually
 To initialize a new agent and begin a new game loop, simply run: